 In 2007, her love for chamber music led her to found the Pilgrim trio with cellist Maryse Castello and violonist Arno Madoni, with the three musicians working together for ten years.
 After winning the Pro Musicis International Award alongside violonist Elsa Grether in 2009, Delphine Bardin was invited to take part in concerts in Boston and at the Weil Recital Hall at Carnegie Hall in New York in February 2012, as well as the International Chamber Music Festival “Aimez-vous Brahms” in Switzerland in the summer of 2013.
 Her partners include cellist Béatrice Reibel-Petit and flautist Sarah Louvion.

-Her discography includes Mozart-Schumann with rhe Lausanne Chamber Orchestra, conducted by Jesus Lopez Cobos (Claves 1998); Airs Chantés, French and Canadian melodies with soprano Hélène Guilmette (Ambroisie 2008); Liszt, works for cello and piano with cellist Ophélie Gaillard (Aparte 2012); Trios de Mendelssohn with the Pilgrim Trio (Triton 2014) and the Twelve Barcarolles Gabriel Fauré (Alpha 2012).
+Her discography includes Mozart-Schumann with rhe Lausanne Chamber Orchestra, conducted by Jesus Lopez Cobos (Claves 1998); Airs Chantés, French and Canadian melodies with soprano Hélène Guilmette (Ambroisie 2008); Liszt, works for cello and piano with cellist Ophélie Gaillard (Aparte 2012); Trios de Mendelssohn with the Pilgrim Trio (Triton 2014), Brahms with the violoncellist Béatrice R-P (Proclam'Art 2019) and the Twelve Barcarolles Gabriel Fauré (Alpha 2012).
 This last recording received the Diapason d’Or Award in 2010.

 In addition to her solo and chamber music activities, Delphine Bardin has worked on the innovative Pro Musicis project since 2013.
 This project seeks to give disabled children the opportunity to discover and express themselves artistically through music, as part of Les enfants de Bach classes.